On Supervised Feature Selection from High Dimensional Feature Spaces: Experimental Results

 \subsection{Image Datasets with High Dimensional Feature Space}

+To demonstrate the power of DFT and RFT, we consider several classical datasets.
+They include MNIST~\cite{lecun1998gradient}, Fashion-MNIST~\cite{xiao2017fashion}, the Multiple Features (MultiFeat) dataset, the Arrhythmia (ARR) dataset~\cite{guvenir1997supervised} from the UCI machine learning archive~\cite{Dua:2019}, and the Colon cancer dataset~\cite{alon1999broad}.
+The latter three are used to measure DFT in the classification problem setting.

-To demonstrate the power of DFT and RFT, we consider two classical image datasets: MNIST~\cite{lecun1998gradient} and Fashion-MNIST~\cite{xiao2017fashion}.
-Both contain grayscale images of resolution $28\times28$, with 60K training and 10K test images.
+\textbf{Dataset-1: MNIST and Fashion-MNIST.} Both datasets contain grayscale images of resolution $28\times28$, with 60K training and 10K test images.
 MNIST has 10 classes of hand-written digits (from 0 to 9) while Fashion-MNIST has 10 classes of fashion products.
-We train the LeNet-5 network~\cite{lecun1998gradient} for the two corresponding classification problems and adopt the 400-D feature vector before the two FC layers as raw features to evaluate several feature selection methods.
+In order to get deep features for each dataset, we train the LeNet-5 network~\cite{lecun1998gradient} for the two corresponding classification problems and adopt the 400-D feature vector before the two FC layers as raw features to evaluate several feature selection methods.
 Besides original clean training images, we add additive zero-mean Gaussian noise with different standard deviation values to evaluate the robustness of feature selection methods against noisy data.
 The LeNet-5 network is re-trained for these noisy images and the corresponding deep features are extracted.
-For the performance benchmarking purpose, we list the classification test accuracy of the trained LeNet-5 for MNIST and Fashion-MNIST in Table~\ref{tab:MLP_acc}.
+For the performance benchmarking purpose, we list the test classification accuracy of the trained LeNet-5 for MNIST and Fashion-MNIST in Table~\ref{tab:MLP_acc} to illustrate the quality of the deep features.

+\textbf{Dataset-2: MultiFeat}~\cite{van1998handwritten, van1998neural,jain1997feature}.
+This dataset contains features of hand-written digits (from 0 to 9) extracted from a collection of Dutch utility maps ~\cite{Dua:2019}, including 649 dimensional features for 200 images per class.
+Different from the deep features in Dataset-1, the 649 features are extracted from six perspectives such as Fourier coefficients of character shapes and morphological features.
+Since the number of samples is small, we use 10-fold cross-validation and compute the mean accuracy to evaluate the classification performance.

+\textbf{Dataset-3: Colon.} This gene expression dataset contains 62 samples with 2000 features each.
+It has a binary classification label; namely, the normal tissue or the cancerous tissue.
+There are 22 normal tissue and 40 cancer tissue samples.
+Considering its small sample size, we use the leave-one-out validation to get the classification predictions for each sample.

+\textbf{Dataset-4: ARR.} This cardiac arrhythmia dataset has binary labels for 237 normal and 183 abnormal samples.
+Each sample contains 278 features.
+The 10-fold cross-validation is adopted to evaluate the classification performance.